All Products

 Method 1: Use an AccessKey pair

-Applications are deployed and run in a secure and stable environment that is not vulnerable to external attacks and need to access cloud services for a long period of time without frequent credential rotation.
+Applications that run in a secure and stable environment, are not vulnerable to external attacks, and require long-term access to Alibaba Cloud services without frequent credential rotation.

 Yes